 \section{Discussion}

-In this study, we focused on the relation between the radio time lag, the gamma-ray peak separation, the ratio of the peak amplitude to obtain the geometric parameters of pulsar magnetospheres, obliquity and inclination of line of sight.
-However, there are some uncertainties in the precise location of the radio and high-energy emission sites.
-This leads to possible variations in the time lag between radio and gamma-ray.
-For instance, retardation effects within the light-cylinder due to the finite propagation speed of light amount to an additional phase shift of This shift has been implemented in our approach by adding a phase $\phi$ that also corrects for the period of MSP being longer than the 1.2~ms used for the force-free simulations and the emission sky maps.
+In this study, we focused on the relationship between the radio time lag, the gamma-ray peak separation, the ratio of the peak amplitude to obtain the geometric parameters of pulsar magnetospheres, the obliquity, and the inclination of the line of sight.
+However, there is some uncertainty as to the precise location of the radio and high-energy emission sites.
+This leads to possible variations in the time lag between radio and gamma-rays.
+For instance, retardation effects within the light cylinder due to the finite propagation speed of light amount to an additional phase shift of This shift has been implemented in our approach by adding a phase $\phi$ that also corrects for the period of MSP being longer than the 1.2~ms used for the force-free simulations and the emission sky maps.
 An additional unknown comes from the observation side.
 Indeed, there is no hint for the maximum of the radio peak to represent the centre of the pulse profile.
 It could well be that one or several cone emission patterns produce the pulses with sub-pulses of different intensities.
 In our simulations, we exactly know the location of the magnetic axis and the associated polar cap centre.
-Therefore, we used as phase zero for our simulations the radio peak.
-Nevertheless, for the observational data, there is no hint of a one to one correspondence between peak intensity and middle of the pulse profile.
-This effect adds another unconstrained phase shift between radio and gamma-ray.
-Further, while estimating the radio time lag~$\delta$, we have assumed the radio emission to originate from regions of open dipolar magnetic field lines.
-However, estimates of $\delta$ will be affected if the radio emission arises from regions where there is the influence of the strong non-dipolar magnetic field.
+Therefore, we used the radio peak as phase zero for our simulations.
+Nevertheless, for the observational data, there is no hint of a one-to-one correspondence between peak intensity and the middle of the pulse profile.
+This effect adds another unconstrained phase-shift between radio and gamma-rays.
+Further, while estimating the radio time lag~$\delta$, we assumed the radio emission to originate from regions of open dipolar magnetic field lines.
+However, estimates of $\delta$ will be affected if the radio emission arises from regions where there is an influence of the strong non-dipolar magnetic field.